-I hold a PGDip in Addiction Psychology and Counselling, am an individual member of the British Association for Counselling and Psychotherapy (BACP), and an Accredited Drug and Alcohol Professional (FDAP).
+I hold a PGDip in Addiction Psychology and Counselling, am a member of the British Association for Counselling and Psychotherapy (MBACP), and an Accredited Drug and Alcohol Professional (FDAP).

 I am currently studying to complete my MSc in Addiction Psychology and Counselling.

 Before starting my practice, I worked on placement with NHS Lambeth Talking Therapies, The Alcohol Service (CGL), and The Priory Roehampton.
 I am also a volunteer counsellor with HiS men’s mental health charity.